How to draw scientific diagrams

 You can also use Flash for making animations, but it's more of a nuisance for users.
 You can't be certain that Flash files are supported on browsers and mobile devices and, with the development of HTML5, there's some doubt about how long Flash itself will survive.
 Animated GIFs have been around since the earliest days of the web; they're tried-and-tested and work on pretty much everything.

-Photo: How a simple smoke detector works.
+Animation: How a smoke detector works.
 This one uses two simple, alternating frames to communicate an idea that would be hard to depict without animation.
 In the first frame,

 I show the detector in its passive state; in the second frame, I show what happens when smoke enters and triggers

 the alarm.
 It's easy to make animations like this.
 You just draw one frame, save it and make a copy, modify that copy to make your second frame, and then combine the two frames in a single animated GIF.
 You can easily specify how many times the frames loop (here it's indefinitely) and the time lag between them.
 You can make animated GIFs in lots of different graphics packages, including the GIMP, which is what I use.

 8. Scale your pictures according to your users

 In the world of Michelangelo art, bigger is often better, but that doesn't

 always hold for scientific art.
 Generally you want diagrams that are

 big enough to see and understand.
 In books, page size and layout are